 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

 Cramp-fasciculation syndrome is a rare condition of the muscles.
-Individuals with this disease experience persistent muscle twitching (fasciculations) and cramping, which can lead to muscle discomfort, pain, or tiredness.
-These symptoms are thought to be due to the overactivity of the associated nerves.
+People with this condition have persistent muscle twitching (fasciculations) and cramping, which can lead to muscle discomfort, pain, or tiredness.
+These symptoms are thought to be due to overactivity of the associated nerves.
 Muscles in the leg are most commonly affected, though this condition may involve several parts of the body.
 Exercise often worsens symptoms.
 Cramp-fasciculation syndrome is believed to remain stable over time, meaning that it does not develop into a more serious disease.